-Grade Strand Standard Code Benchmark K 4.
-History 19.
-Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
-K.4.19.1 Identify how different families and communities celebrate or commemorate events, and engage in respectful conversation about traditions within one's family/community and those of other families/communities.
-K 4.
-History 20.
-Historical Sources and Evidence: Investigate a variety of historical sources by a) analyzing primary and secondary sources; b) identifying perspectives and narratives that are absent from the available sources; c) interpreting the historical context, intended audience, purpose and author's point of view of these sources.
-K.4.20.1 Describe how people learn about the past by identifying different types of historical sources and asking what we can learn from those sources. К 4.
-History 21.
-Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-K.4.21.1 Use a variety of words to reference time in the past, present and future; identify the beginning, middle and end of diverse historical stories.
-K 4.
-History 22.
-Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue and design a plan to address it.
-K.5.22.1 Retell and discuss a story about diverse individuals or groups in the past that illustrate honesty, courage, friendship, respect and/or responsibility.
+- 18. Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past. - 19.
+Historical perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective. - 20.
+Historical Sources and Evidence: Investigate a variety of historical sources by: a) analyzing primary and secondary sources, b) identifying perspectives and narratives that are absent from the available sources and c) interpreting the historical context, intended audience, purpose and author's point of view of these sources. - 21.
+Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past. - 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.

+Ethnic Studies

-Grade Strand Standard Code Benchmark K 5.
-Ethnic Studies 23.
-Identity: Analyze the ways power and language construct the social identities of race, religion, geography, ethnicity and gender.
-Apply these understandings to one's own social identities and other groups living in Minnesota, centering those whose stories and histories have been marginalized, erased or ignored.
-K.5.23.1 Create a representation of oneself, including one's family and/or ancestors; discuss one's choices, describing what is special and important, including strengths and assets.
-K 5.
-Ethnic Studies 24.
-Resistance: Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally; identify strategies or times that have resulted in lasting change; and organize with others to engage in activities that could further the rights and dignity of all.
-K.5.24.1 Retell a story about an unfair experience that conveys a power imbalance (your own or from a story you have read).
-Share what we can learn from this story.
-K 5.
-Ethnic Studies 25.
+- 23. Identity: Analyze the ways power and language construct the social identities of race, religion, geography, ethnicity and gender.
+Apply these understandings to one's own social identities and other groups living in Minnesota, centering those whose stories and histories have been marginalized, erased or ignored. - 24.
+Resistance: Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally.
+Identify strategies or times that have resulted in lasting change.
+Organize with others to engage in activities that could further the rights and dignity of all. - 25.
 Ways of Knowing/Methodologies: Use ethnic and Indigenous studies methods and sources in order to understand the roots of contemporary systems of oppression and apply lessons from the past in order to eliminate historical and contemporary injustices.
-K.5.25.1 Describe the importance of first peoples/Indigenous peoples' relationships to land, water and the non-human world.